What is childcare sufficiency?

 - Childcare Sufficiency Annual Reports

-The childcare sufficiency hot spots identified in April 2017 can be found in the Childcare sufficiency hot spots document.
+The childcare sufficiency hot spots are identified in the latest Childcare Sufficiency Annual Report.

 For further information please e-mail email@example.com.

 Who should parents contact if they cannot find childcare?

 If you are a parent, unable to find suitable childcare, please contact the Childcare Brokerage Service who will be able to help you.
 It is important that you let us know so that it can aid planning.
 Demand for childcare is the amount of childcare parents require across Devon and is key to determining what is ‘sufficient’.
 In Devon, we monitor the enquiries to the Family Information Service from parents looking for childcare to determine where there is demand.
 Therefore, if you are a parent unable to find suitable childcare, it is important that you report this back to Devon County Council.
 Please complete a feedback form below: